-A delicious Low Carb Cheesy Leftover Turkey Casserole with cauliflower, cheddar cheese, jalapeno and mexican spices.
-A comforting meal that takes advantage of the leftover meat from your holiday feasts.
+A delicious Low Carb Turkey Casserole with cauliflower, cheddar cheese, jalapeno and mexican spices.
+This keto turkey casserole is a comforting meal that takes advantage of the leftover turkey from your holiday feasts.

-I enjoy making a turkey and all the fixings for the holiday feasts but once it's over I want something super easy that I can meal prep and last me for a couple of days.
+I enjoy making a turkey and all the fixings for the holiday feasts but once it's over I want something super easy that I can meal prep that will last me for a couple of days.

 Made with a mixture of creamy cauliflower rice, carrots, celery, onion, leftover turkey cheddar, jalapenos and chili powder for a mexican inspired meal.
-This leftover turkey casserole will be something you will want all year around.
+This low carb turkey casserole will be something you will want all year around.

 - Leftover Turkey: chopped or shredded leftover turkey was used in this recipe